turcuciprian/countdown-timer-one/readme.txt

 * Added Styles option, to add bold and font size styles to the the timer number

 = 1.0.7 =

 * Change Numbers Color
 * The ability to Create Infinite Widgets
-* Datepicker and timepicker works in the Appearance -> Customizer View
+* Removed the widgets panel from the wordpress customizer

 == Upgrade Notice ==